 I'll be doing another review after I call them to see if I can get this straightened out without resorting to a lawyer.
 Based on everyone else's reviews of Capital One's call centers, I highly doubt my next review will be any more positive.

-Review about: Capital One 360 Checking Account.
+Product or Service Mentioned: Capital One 360 Checking Account.

 Reason of review: Took my money..